In this guide, you will find instructions on how to check the transmission fluid level on the nine-speed GM automatic transmission used on many 201

 Even though the vehicle may operate, get the ABS diagnosed as soon as possible.

-In addition to the warning lights, you may also hear a brief and intermittent noise, click, grinding, or ABS pump motor noises from the inside of the vehicle at parking lot speeds when braking.
+In addition to the warning lights, you may also hear a brief and intermittent noise, click, grinding, or ABS pump motor noises from the vehicle's inside at parking lot speeds when braking.

 You may also notice a Service Message displaying in the Driver Information Center (DIC).